 The "Expose Out" I/O signal leaving the camera is high only when all rows within a single frame are exposing simultaneously.
 The length of the Expose Out signal is equal to the time between the start of the last row's exposure and the end of the first row's exposure, which is also equal to the exposure time set in the software application.
-Each row exposes for the length of time as defined by the software application plus the time required for each row to start exposing (approximately 10ms).
+Each row exposes for the length of time as defined by the software application plus the time required for each row to start exposing.

 All Rows provides an effective global shutter with the speed and low noise benefits of rolling shutter, but eliminates rolling shutter motion artifacts.
 This mode is recommended for synchronizing the camera with high speed light sources that alternate excitation wavelengths for high speed multi-channel fluorescence.
-In this mode, user defined exposure time + 10ms defines camera frame rate.
-For example:
+In this mode, user defined exposure time + 24ms defines the camera frame rate in 16-bit mode.
+For 12-bit mode, the frame rate is defined by user defined exposure time + 12.5ms.